Ogre Battle: The March of the Black Queen: Classes

-One of the most important aspects of Ogre Battle is the class system.
-Each character has a class that determines the characteristics of that character.
+Ogre Battle includes a class system for its characters that determine their statistics and abilities.
 There are several different classes available in Ogre Battle, but any given character is limited to a subset of class changes depending on their race.
 For instance, human characters can either be male (fighter) or female (amazon).
 There are also dragons, wyrms, pumpkins, angels, giants, hellhounds, octopuses, hawk men, demons, griffins, mermaids, golems and undead class trees.
-Within a tree, there are usually level, alignment, and often charisma requirements.
+Gaining levels from experience points allows characters to access later upgraded classes in a class tree.
+There are also often alignment and charisma requirements in addition to level requirements.
 In addition, some classes also require the use of a special item.
 Finally, the two human class trees are unique in that they have the most branches in their tree and characters can be demoted to move along a different path.
+Potential recruits include knights, ninjas, wizards, angels, griffins, witches, and others.

 Apart from statistic increases at level-up, a character's class also determines how the character moves and fights.
 Each character has a terrain type where they move fastest and fight the best (some classes also get additional attacks), with flying characters able to move quickly over all terrain.
 In addition, each class has a set of attacks characters can perform, ranging from physical attacks targeting one opponent to magical attacks targeting a whole unit.